Geri McClymont holds an MEd and has taught English language learners for over a decade.

-It may sound like many steps, but once you get into the groove of it, it’s super easy and fun, especially if you enjoy being creative.
+It may sound like a lot of steps, but once you get into the groove of it, it’s super easy and fun, especially if you enjoy being creative.
 I try to introduce a new song every Friday—my students really look forward to it!

 The songs you choose and the key words/phrases you select within each song will depend entirely on your class.

 I currently teach middle school students who are within their first few years of learning English, so I select songs with pretty basic vocabulary and with idioms and figurative language that aren't too difficult.

 I also upload all song videos with lyrics onto my school webpage so that students can watch them even from home.

 Some of the Songs and Lyrics I Have Used in My Classroom

 to open up, flourish

 How are you?

 Key Words for "You Are the Sunshine of My Life"